This site is intended for US healthcare professionals.

 Rescue Treatment

-• Antiemetics have a variety of adverse effects, which may include dry mouth, sedation, extrapyramidal symptoms, and QT prolongation, among others
+• Antiemetics have a variety of adverse effects, which may include sedation, extrapyramidal symptoms, QT prolongation, and dry mouth.1

 Indications